Donate to Save Human History

 Almond Orange Blossom Water Ilma Zhar Recipe

-Almond Ilma Zhar Recipe photo by Amazing Almonds
+Almond Ilma Zhar Recipe

 Prep time: Cook time: Total time:

 Orange blossom water serves two purposes in Morocco.
-One usage is a perfume or freshener, usually given to guests to wash their hands upon entering the host house or before drinking tea, in a special silver or metal container but, this old custom is fading away in the present day.
-The main usage of orange blossom water however, is in Moroccan cuisine especially as an ingredient for traditional sweets.
-Peeled slices of oranges, sprinkled with orange flower water and cinnamon is an easy, light African dessert.
+One usage is a perfume or freshener, usually given to guests to wash their hands upon entering the host house or before drinking tea, in a special silver or metal container.
+Still, this old custom is fading away in the present day.
+However, the main usage of orange blossom water is in Moroccan cuisine, especially as an ingredient for traditional sweets.
+Peeled slices of oranges sprinkled with orange flower water and cinnamon are an easy, light African dessert.
 Peaches also work well in this recipe.
-Our favorite recipe is below:

 Ingredients